folone/folone.github.com/README.md

 ## My blog ##
-The folder _posts is copyrighted by me, you cannot reuse anything from there without my permission.
+Folders _posts, _drafts and _site are copyrighted by me, you cannot reuse anything from there without my permission.